Fame Academy

 Fame Academy was a British television talent competition to search for and educate new musical talents.
-The winner received a chance to become a successful music artist and part of the international franchise Star Academy known under various titles in various countries.
+The winner would receive a chance to become a successful music artist and part of the international franchise Star Academy known under various titles in various countries.

 In the UK version, the prize consisted of a £1m recording contract with a major record company, plus the use of a luxury apartment in London and a sports car for one year.
 It was broadcast by the BBC and co-produced by an Endemol company called Initial.
-The first series was won by David Sneddon and the second and final series by Alex Parks.
+The first series was won by David Sneddon and the second and final series was won by Alex Parks, it would be cancelled 1 year after its release, on 4 October 2003.

 Starting in 2003, Comic Relief Does Fame Academy saw celebrities singing as students of the academy with proceeds from the phone votes being donated to the charity.

 Format

 The format was originally created in the Netherlands under the title Star Maker, and has already achieved major success around the world (especially in France and Spain) under the titles Star Academy and Operación Triunfo.
 A German version also called Fame Academy had been launched in 2003 on RTL II with far lesser success.

 Every week, depending on the perceived quality of their performances, contestants would be put into either "safe" or "danger" zones.
 Anyone in the latter had to undergo a system of voting by the other participants to determine which one would then be forced to leave.

-The show was partly reality television, because the daily lives of the contestants could be watched through live streaming via Freeview.
-This was accomplished through the instalments of 'spycameras'.
-Coverage of the show was widely shown on BBC One, BBC Three, BBC Prime and CBBC (latterly under the title CBBC at the Fame Academy, on both the channel and the BBC One and Two strands).
+The show was partially reality television, because the daily lives of the contestants could be watched through live streaming via Freeview.
+This was accomplished through the installments of 'spy-cameras'.
+Coverage of the show was widely shown on BBC One, BBC Two, BBC Three, BBC Prime and CBBC (latterly under the title CBBC at the Fame Academy, on both the channel and the BBC One and Two strands).